defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 ![](images/screen_size/retro-subpixels.png)

-When sub-pixels is disabled sprites will never get rendered on half-pixels and instead always snap to the nearest full pixel.
+When the Subpixels option is disabled sprites will never get rendered on half pixels and instead always snap to the nearest full pixel.
 Another thing that can be done is to add a texture sampler with filtering set to *nearest* to any font material in use:

 ![](images/screen_size/retro-font_sampler.png)